pointfreeco/sqlite-data/Sources/SQLiteData/Documentation.docc/Articles/Fetching.md

 var completedReminders
 ```

-…this is technically 2 queries run in 2 separate database transactions.
+…this is technically 2 separate database transactions with 2 separate observations.

 Often this can be just fine, but if you have multiple queries that tend to change at the same time
 (_e.g._, when reminders are created or deleted, `remindersCount` and `completedReminders` will
 change at the same time), then you can bundle these two queries into a single transaction.

-To do this, one simply defines a conformance to our ``FetchKeyRequest`` protocol, and in that
+To do this, one defines a conformance to our ``FetchKeyRequest`` protocol, and in that
 conformance one can use the builder tools to query the database:

 ```swift